8483/notes/topics/database/optimizationDiagnostics.md

 */
 ```

-# `sp_BlitzLock` - What queries and tables are involved in deadlocks?
+# `sp_BlitzLock` - Which queries and tables are involved in deadlocks?

 Analyzes recent deadlocks, and groups them by table, query, app, login...